United Nations Special Rapporteur on the rights of indigenous peoples

 Natalie’s experience has been called upon in Queensland and the US in the areas of youth justice and child protection, providing direct service, program and policy development and organisational leadership over the past 20 years.
 Natalie is also a finalist for the 2018 Tony Fitzgerald Memorial Community Individual Award.

-Richard Weston is a descendant of the Meriam people of the Torres Strait.
-He has worked in Aboriginal and Torres Strait Islander affairs for more than 20 years, 14 of these in Indigenous controlled health services in Far West New South Wales and Queensland.
+Richard is a descendant of the Meriam people of the Torres Strait.
+He has worked in Aboriginal and Torres Strait Islander affairs for more than 20 years, 19 of these in Indigenous controlled health services in Far West New South Wales and Queensland as a CEO.

-As CEO of the Healing Foundation since September 2010 Richard has overseen the strategic development of the organisation, which has supported more than 175 culturally strong, community led Indigenous healing projects around Australia; assisting more than 45,000 community members and 7000 Stolen Generations survivors along their healing journey.
+As CEO of the Healing Foundation since September 2010 Richard oversaw the strategic development of the organisation, which has supported more than 175 culturally strong, community led Indigenous healing projects around Australia; assisting more than 45,000 community members and 7000 Stolen Generations survivors along their healing journey.

 During his 13 years at Maari Ma Health in Far West NSW including nine years as CEO (2000-2009), Richard led the delivery of high quality health care and improved health outcomes for adults and children alike in a remote region known for the poor health status of its population.
 During this time Maari Ma won five NSW health awards and a national health award.